 These challenges have also helped incubate some incredible community advocates, particularly in the environmental sectors.
 Decades of industrial waste, exacerbated by Sandy, have resulted in some of the worst brownfields in Brooklyn.
 Grassroots organizing efforts led by folks in the Houses have resulted in open forums with the City Council, State Assembly, and representatives from the EPA, where community voices actually helped steer decision making around mitigating these issues.
 Likewise, Red Hook has its own branch of the Center for Court Innovation's Community Justice Center, an alternative sentencing and restorative justice courtroom that has made a deep impact on the community.
 Here, a single judge hears cases that under ordinary circumstances would go to either Civil, Family, or Criminal courts, and offers sentences for nonviolent offenses that include job-readiness partnerships with the Red Hook branch of BPL.

 It's a common narrative; the divide between public housing and artists looking for cheap rent.
 In some ways, there's very much a tale of two cities in Red Hook.
 The TESLA dealership sits in tension with the majority of the neighborhood, who live in NYCHA housing badly in need of repair and renovation.
 At the time when IKEA (2004) and Fairway (2006), moved into the neighborhood, the unemployment rate was at 20% - one of the highest in the city.
-Though there was much protest around big box stores moving in, they ultimately provided a community deeply in need of it with jobs, revenue, and relief from what was otherwise a food desert.
+Though there was much protest around big box stores moving in, they did provide a community deeply in need of it with jobs, revenue, and relief from what was otherwise a food desert--at least at first.
+The price point and location of Fairway excludes many in the neighborhood from doing their grocery shopping there, and of course there are only a finite number of jobs.

 Communities on the margins do often draw artists, musicians, actors, and people in search of affordable rents and larger spaces.
 In the 80s and 90s, folks from the Lower East Side's arts community began turning up in Red Hook.
 A 1998 New York Times article puts it this way: "The neglect that made the old houses dirt cheap attracted a few hardy souls.
 Florence Neal and Scott Pffafman, both artists, bought a three-story former haberdashery on Van Brunt Street…[and] other artists and actors trickled in...first drawn to Red Hook by the [Kentler International Drawing Space and Gallery], and then by Sonny's [sic], the old sailor's bar on Conover Street..."
 Sunny's and the Kentler Gallery are both still thriving.